-+ The American searching expedition under Lieut. de Haven, in 1851, was carried in this way, from the mouth of Wellington Channel, through Lancaster Sound, some way down Baffin's Bay.
-The "Resolute," abandoned in 1853, a little to the south-east of Melville Island, was afterwards found in Davis Straits, having drifted a distance of about 1200 miles.
-Sir James Clarke Ross, in 1849, drifted, in the pack-ice, from Leopold Island to Pond's Bay, about 300 miles.
+^{} The American scarching expedition under Licut. de Haven, in 1851, was carried, in this way, from the mouth of Wellington Channel, through Lancaster Sound, some way down Baffin's Bay, The "Resolute," abandoned in 1853, a little to the south-east of Melville Island, was afterwards found in Davis Straits, having drifted a distance of about 1200 miles.
+Sir James Clarke Ross, in 1849, drifted, in the pack-ice, from Leopold Island to Pond's Bay. about 300 miles.

-when the perilous crisis seems furthest off, it is, in reality, most imminent.
-On the 21st August, 1853. two ships, a steamer and a transport, were drifting, in closely-packed ice, at the entrance of Wellington There was scarcely any wind, and none Channel. dreamed of danger close at hand.
-All at once, the watch on board the transport were alarmed by the sudden and unaccountable closing in of the ice around them.
+There was scarcely any wind, and none Channel. dreamed of danger close at hand.
+All at once, the watch on board the transport were alarmed, by the sudden and unaccountable closing in of the ice around them.
 There was not even time to give notice to the sleepers in the hammocks below, when they were awakened by the fearful sound of the ice crashing in at the bows.
 In less than fifteen minutes from the first alarm, the "Breadalbane" was crushed, and engulfed in the heaving ice, her crew having only just time to escape with their lives.
-The spectators of the catastrophe, from the deck of the "Phœnix," scarcely knew that anything unusual had occurred, when the transport sank before their eyes, her pendant fluttering in the breeze as she vanished from their view.
+The spectators of the catastrophe, from the deck of the "Phœnix," scarcely knew that anything unusual had occurred, when the transport sank before their eyes, her pendant fluttering in the breeze, as she vanished from their view.

-But, for the present, let us suppose these dangers to have been avoided, and that the long Arctic winter is now fast approaching.
+But, for the present, let us suppose these dangers to have been avoided, and that the long arctic winter is now fast approaching.
 As the brief summer draws to a close, the vessel, still slowly advancing through the intervals of open water, is gradually arrested in her course by the rapid formation of the "young ice" on the surface.
-Often, with all sails set, and a fair breeze astern, she remains motionless, reminding the baffled crew of Gulliver, helpless in the toils of his Lilliputian The warning is not slighted, and a antagonists. convenient spot is selected for winter quarters.
-The union jack is hoisted on shore, and the ship is, in a few hours, firmly frozen in, her topmasts struck, and the upper deck securely housed over, with the prospect of well nigh three quarters of a year of helpless durance in her icy fetters.
+Often, with all sails set, and a fair breeze astern, she remains motionless, reminding the baffled crew of Gulliver, helpless in the toils of his Lilliputian antagonists.
+The warning is not slighted, and a convenient spot is selected for winter quarters. union jack is hoisted on shore, and the ship is, in a few hours, firmly frozen in, her topmasts struck, and the upper deck securely housed over, with the prospect of well nigh three quarters of a year of helpless durance in her icy fetters.
 Shorter, and still shorter, grows the scanty daylight.
-Magnificent hues of gold, purple, and crimson, in the clear sky, attend the rising and setting of the slowly departing sun †, as though to compensate for the long period of darkness now so near at hand.
+Magnificent hues of gold, purple, and crimson, in the clear sky, attend the rising and setting of the slowly departing sunt, as though to compensate for the long period of darkness now so near at hand.
 At length, from the masthead, his orb is seen to set for the last time.
 The dreary, sunless night of three months has begun.
 Day after day, the cracking timbers of the imprisoned vessel attest the gradual descent of the mercury.
 Before many days the mercury itself is frozen in the tube, the beer refuses to ferment, and the spirits and vinegar are congealed into a solid mass in the cask.‡

-Sir Edward Belcher's Despatches, 1853.
+^{} Sir Edward Belcher's Despatches, 1853.